 Take a look at our full list of publications.

 Lead by Dr. Mirzaei, the lab consists of faculty, postdocs and staff with considerable expertise in mass-spectrometry, bioinformatics, biochemistry & cell biology.
-Visit our people page for photos and bios.
+Visit our people page for photos, bios and contact info.